statistikZH/statbot/documentation/01_intro_challenge_data.md

 ## Possible solutions
 You are completely free to choose any approach that you consider suitable.
-In order to support you as much as possible, we have collected our thoughts, resources, and research we deem relevant in the file ['possible solutions.md'](02_possible_solutions.md).
-However, bear in mind that we are no NLP-experts and might be totally wrong in our assumptions -- we are very curious to hear your thoughts and ideas.
+In order to support you as much as possible, we have collected all our thoughts, resources, and research we deem relevant in the file ['possible solutions.md'](02_possible_solutions.md).
+However, bear in mind that we are no NLP-experts and might be completely wrong in our assumptions -- we are very curious to hear your thoughts and ideas.

 ## Data
 The data that the statbot will be based on is publicly and openly available as so called Open Government Data (OGD).
 The philosophy behind OGD is that government data should be openly and freely accessible for all whenever possible.
-The publication of high-quality official statistics in the form of OGD promotes the reuse of high quality information bases and therefore increases their reach.
+The publication of high-quality official data in the form of OGD promotes the reuse of high quality information bases and therefore increases their reach.
 You can find a JSON-file of the Statistical Office of the Canton Zurich containing meta information and links to all of our openly available OGD sources: https://www.web.statistik.zh.ch/data/zhweb.json

 The data follows the so called Data Catalogue Vocabulary (DCAT), a common standard of meta information.
 It enables producers of data to share them more easily.
 Since other statistical offices or data sharing authorities use the same DCAT standard, they may eventually also make use of the statbot -- at least that is part of our vision.
 Therefore, we think it makes sense to use a modular approach with which data from other regions or even countries could be easily added.
-Therefore, you can also use other data sources for training purposes, for example data from opendata.swiss, the Swiss open data repository.
+You can also use other data sources for training purposes, for example, data from opendata.swiss, the Swiss open data repository.

 ## Participants by the Statistical Office of the Canton of Zurich
-During the hackathon we will try to stand by your side and help as much as possible.
+During the hackathon we will try to stand by your side and help you as much as possible.

 - Christian Ruiz (christian.ruiz@statistik.ji.zh.ch 076/4487500)
 - Corinna Grobe